troclaux/notes/cloud_computing.md

 - Network: Routers, switches, DNS servers

 - advantages of cloud computing
-  - On-demand resources can be provisioned without human interaction
+  - on-demand resources can be provisioned without human interaction
   - resources are available over the network, and can be accessed by diverse client platforms
   - quickly and easily scale based on demand (stop guessing capacity)
   - measured payment for resources (pay only what you use)